apollo629/sample-hazelcast-app/README.md

-Sample Hazelcast App with 2 hazelcast instances
+Sample Hazelcast App

+2 hazelcast instances
 One of them is generating a map
 Second instance print it simultaneously